whole-communities-whole-health/aws-usage-cohort/s3-upload-protocol.md

 | P0014T         | 5/1/23      | test-string   | 42             | null          |
 | P0015T         | 5/3/23      | test-string   | 42             | null          |

-The lab used a single table with participant ID as the first column, and multiple additional columns to accommodate measured variables.

 ## Data dictionary for table

+The table above requires a data dictionary to define what the table itself is for, the meaning of each column heading:

 | Table Name        | Table Definition                 | Field          | Field Definition                        |
 |-------------------|----------------------------------|----------------|-----------------------------------------|